Using Gertrude

 Unlock requests

-If you're not sure what to practice unlocking, you could use khanacademy.org, a popular and free learning platform, which we use in the screenshots below.
+, a popular and free learning platform, which we use in the screenshots below.

 With the network requests Gertrude window open, refresh the blocked page in your web browser.
 You should see one or more new blocked requests flowing in to the Gertrude window.

 Assuming we can find the right request (more on that in a moment), the Gertrude app allows us to then send an unlock request to have that specific website unblocked.
-Once you get used to this, it's common that this method becomes the primary way in which you create new keys for your users.
+Once you get used to this, it's common that this method becomes the primary way in which you create new keys for your children.

 The unlock request flow

 We'll walk through all four steps now, and we have a more detailed article with advanced tips and tricks on unlocking that you can refer to later, if necessary.
-Start by 1) clearing the requests to help you focus and find the correct request, then 2) click to filter by the partial word khan as shown below:
+Start by 1) clearing the requests to help you focus and find the correct request, then 2) click to filter by the partial word khan

 Next, try the page again, by hitting the refresh button in your browser.
-This should trigger another block, but this time we're ready for it, we've cleared away the noise and are filtering for blocks containing khan.
-You should see something like this:
+This should trigger another block, but this time we're ready for it, we've cleared away the noise and are filtering for blocks containing khan

 To submit an unlock request for the block, click the small unlock icon, optionally add a comment, and then click submit.